-Introduces connections between [SE1] pathophysiology of selected disease processes, associated pharmacological treatments and nursing responsibilities.
+Introduces connections between pathophysiology of selected disease processes, associated pharmacological treatments and nursing responsibilities.

-Provides opportunities to learn and apply knowledge and skills necessary for clinical decision making when providing care to patients with complex physical and mental health problems.
-Emphasizes increased independence, judgment, and critical thinking in the nursing role.
+Covers clinical decision-making when providing care to patients with complex physical and mental health problems.
+Emphasizes increased independence, judgment and critical thinking in the nursing role.
 Includes the fourth skills laboratory section in the Nursing sequence.
-Fine Arts elective needs to be completed prior to NUR 142, department permission required.

-Provides opportunities to learn and apply knowledge and skills necessary for clinical decision making when providing care to patients with complex physical needs.
-Focuses on patients experiencing acute and chronic high acuity illness? palliative and end of life care and disaster preparedness.
+Covers clinical decision-making when providing care to patients with complex physical needs.
+Focuses on patients experiencing acute and chronic high acuity illness; palliative and end of life care and disaster preparedness.
 Includes the fifth skills laboratory section in the Nursing sequence.

 Presents concepts in nursing management and professional nursing issues.
-The culmination of the Nursing clinical sequences incorporates a clinical preceptorship to demonstrate achievement of program outcomes.
+Includes a clinical preceptorship within a health care setting.